 FIGMENT has teamed with the Emerging New York Architects Committee (ENYA) of the American Institute of Architects NY Chapter (AIANY) and the Structural Engineers Association of New York (SEAoNY) to host a competition to design and construct an architectural pavilion on Governors Island, the City of Dreams Pavilion.
-The 2017 pavilion will be our sixth.
-For previous pavilion winners, visit this link.
+The 2018 pavilion will be our seventh City of Dreams Pavilion.

 The City of Dreams Pavilion will be a gathering place for people to meet, learn about the arts programs on the island, enjoy a performance or lecture, and experience the interaction of art and the historic context of Governors Island.
 Our theme for the pavilion, the City of Dreams, points toward the future.
 If we imagine a future New York City where anything is possible, what would it look like?
 In our wildest and most optimistic dreams, what is the future of the city?

-The current state of the world is such that both economic and natural resources are extremely limited.
+The current state of the world is such that both economic and natural resources are limited and unequally distributed.
 A new way of thinking is necessary to solve the problems that the world faces.
 Inevitably, the result will be a change in the basic practices that have driven the world to its current state.
 One place to start to activate and energize these changes is within the architecture and design community, where the movement toward sustainable design has only scratched the surface of what is possible and necessary.

 The competition entry fees (which will be applied to the costs of building and maintaining the winning entry) are as follows:

 - Group entries - $140

 - After you have registered, you will receive a link to download a submission packet with the City of Dreams Pavilion 2018 Design Guide and reference images of Governors Island, previous City of Dreams Pavilion competition winners, and other FIGMENT projects that have been built previously on the island.

 2. Submit your City of Dreams Pavilion proposal by 11:59pm ET on September 30, 2017.